Vanderbilt Cryo Electron Microscopy Facility

 The Vanderbilt Cryo Electron Microscopy Facility (V-CEM) houses three Thermo Scientific cryo transmission electron microscopes for high resolution data collection of biological specimens by tomography and single-particle analysis.

 The Titan Krios G3i is the state-of-the-art 300kV microscope that combines equipment stability, enhanced automation and advanced software to aid researchers in efficient data collection.
 This microscope is equipped with a Volta phase plate, Gatan’s BioQuantum energy filter, K3 and Falcon3 direct electron detector (DED) cameras and will be computationally supported by multiple GPU workstations and a local 600TB RAID system.
 The Polara 300 kV microscope is equipped with both a Gatan K2 Summit DED camera and a 4k x 4k CCD camera for digital data collection.
 The K2 Summit is served by a dedicated 32TB RAID system for short-term data storage.
 The Tecnai 200 kV FEG electron microscope has two cryo-sample holders, a high tilt tomography holder and a 4k x 4k CCD camera.
 Both the Polara and Tecnai have SerialEM installed and have been calibrated for collecting tomographic tilt series and automated data collection.
-The facility also has a 100 kV Morgagni microscope with a 1k x1k AMT CCD camera for screening negative stain samples, three Thermo Scientific Vitrobots, two carbon/metal evaporators, and a glow discharge unit.
+The facility also has a 100 kV Morgagni microscope with a 1k x1k AMT CCD camera for screening negative stain samples, two Thermo Scientific Vitrobots, two carbon/metal evaporators, and a glow discharge unit.

 The microscopes are overseen by experienced staff who offer consultation and training in negative-stain and cryo sample preparation, single particle analysis, tomography, data processing and additional computational support.